 The libxtreemfs for Java can be found in the XtreemFS sources in the directory java/servers/src/org/xtreemfs/common/libxtreemfs/.
-You can retrieve the sources from our Google Code Project page at http://code.google.com/p/xtreemfs/source.
+You can retrieve the sources from our Github Project page at http://github.com/xtreemfs/xtreemfs.

 Have a look at the unit test "testMinimalExample()" in the file ClientTest.java1 for a minimal example how to use the library.
 Another example is the HDFS implementation which can be found below contrib/hadoop/.